animals

 Sheep and Lamb

-Food: a diverse mix of grasses, forbs and legumes
+Food: a diverse forage mix of cool season pastures, warm season natives and Kernza®

 Pigs